Are You Sure Hank Done It This Way

 "Are You Sure Hank Done It This Way" is a song written and recorded by American country music artist Waylon Jennings.
 It was released in August 1975 as the first single from the album Dreaming My Dreams.
 An outlaw country anthem, the song was Jennings' third number one on the country chart as a solo artist, spending sixteen weeks on the chart.

-The B-side to "Are You Sure ..." was "Bob Wills is Still the King", a tribute to the music of Wills.
+The A-side, "Bob Wills is Still the King", is a tribute to the music of Wills.

 Content

 Jennings, one of the driving forces of outlaw country, released Are You Sure Hank Done It This Way at the height of the movement's success.
 The song, penned by Jennings on the back of an envelope, captured the singer's frustration with the direction country music had taken over the previous two decades, largely as a result of the control country record labels held over their artists, and the resultant "Nashville sound".

 The song pays homage to the influence of country music singer Hank Williams, and criticizes the glitz that had come to characterize top-selling country artists in the 1970s, through references to "rhinestone suits" and "new shiny cars".

-Rolling Stone labeled it the "closest things outlaw country has to a mission statement".
+Rolling Stone labeled it the "closest things outlaw country has to a mission statement" and ranked it the 34th greatest country song of all time.